Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 #### TxHeader Validation

+1. If the `Maxtime` is greater than zero, verify that it is greater than or equal to the `Mintime`.
-1. Check that `Results` includes at least one item.
+2. Check that `Results` includes at least one item.
-2. Check that each of the `Results` is present and valid.
+3. Check that each of the `Results` is present and valid.

 ### Output 1